send an email to 5 Balconi Bed&Breakfast Click to go back to the top Credits page Validate HTML Validate CSS

 Catania is Sicily's most interesting and intriguing city, dating back to Greek colonization in the 8th century BC, it lies at the base of the great volcano Mount Etna and is lapped by the crystal waters of the Ionian Sea.

-As temperatures in summer rarely drop below 30 degrees, Catania is fortunate to benefit from a long stretch of golden sandy beach ('La Plaia' - with all facilities) and a black volcanic sandy cove with little fishing port ('Porto San Giovanni'), both easily accessible from the centre by foot.
-In winter the weather is equally idyllic, 10 degrees minimum with lots of sunshine and clear blue skies.
-However, it is also possible to ski down the slopes of the volcano towards the fantastic panorama of the coastline ahead.
+As temperatures in summer range from 30-45 degrees, Catania is fortunate to benefit from a long stretch of golden sandy beach ('La Playa' - with lidos & free beaches) and a black, volcanic sandy cove with small fishing port ('Porto San Giovanni Li Cuti'), both easily accessible from the centre by foot.

-The Christmas and New Year festivities are marked by spectacular firework displays, which continue through January and the Festival of St. Agata (from 3rd-5th February), 3 days of cult, devotion, folklore and tradition.
-This is Sicily's largest religious procession, which passes right below our balconies on the night of the 4th.
-Only to the 'Holy Week' in Seville and the 'Corpus Domini' ceremony in Peru are comparable, as far as popularity, to the festivities that for 5 centuries have been held in St. Agata's honour.
+The famous Christmas and New Year festivities are marked by spectacular firework displays, which continue through January and the Festival of St. Agata (from 3rd-5th February), 3 days of cult, devotion, folklore and tradition.
+This is Sicily's largest religious procession, which passes right under our balconies on the night of the 4th.
+Only the 'Holy Week' in Seville and the 'Corpus Domini' ceremony in Peru are comparable, as far as popularity, to the festivities that for 5 centuries have been held in St. Agata's honour.
+The patron saint of Catania, she was imprisoned after refusing the advances of an invading Roman tyrant, tortured by amputating her breasts and later burnt to death .In commemoration of this sufferance you can buy in the 'pasticceria's' small ricotta and icing sugar cup-cakes with a cherry on top, called 'i minni di St. Agata', in dialect.
+Her remains are transported in an ornate silver bust, decorated with priceless jewels and she wears the crown of Richard the 'Lionheart'.